icann/rst-test-specs/Schema.md

 # YAML Schema for RST Test Specifications

-The `rde-test-specs.yaml` file in this repository conforms to the following schema:
+The `rde-test-specs.yaml` file in this repository conforms to the following schema.

 # Top-level object